Should you put your properties in an LLC?

-- Asset Protection.
 I think this is the big one that drives investors to pursue an LLC.
-The big liability with a rental property is if a tenant slips and falls and wants to sue you.
-You know as well as I do, people will sue for anything these days and as soon as someone knows you own properties, you are an immediate target.
+You know as well as I do that people will sue for anything these days, and as soon as someone knows you own properties, you are an immediate target.
 If you aren’t protected in some way against this, all of your personal assets may be at risk if you are sued.

-- Tax Advantages.
-Putting your properties in an LLC can offer options of pass-through taxation, avoidance of double-taxation, you can get taxed as a partnership, or if you have the LLC taxed as an S-Corp you may be able to use that to reduce self-employment and other taxes.
-All of those benefits would have to be tailored to your specific structure and situation, and not all of those options would apply to everyone, but those are some of the things that may be of benefit.
+Putting your properties in an LLC can offer options such as pass-through taxation, avoidance of double-taxation, and getting taxed as a partnership.
+In fact, if you have the LLC taxed as an S-Corp, you may be able to use that to reduce self-employment and other taxes.
+Remember: All of these benefits need to be tailored to your specific structure and situation, and not all of those options will apply to everyone.
+Speak with your CPA to determine what will work for you.

 Disadvantages of an LLC

-- Financing.
 Many, if not most, lenders won’t lend to LLCs.
-Even if they do, it will still be backed by your personal name anyway.
-In general, getting financing for properties under an LLC name can be very difficult if not impossible.
+Even if they do, the loan will still be backed by your personal name anyway.
+In general, getting financing for properties under an LLC name can be very difficult, if not impossible.

-- Non-Foolproof Asset Protection.
 There are situations where an LLC may not protect you from lawsuits.
 Be sure to understand what those are.
-Also, if a lawsuit were to happen, sometimes having an LLC can actually complicate the process making it difficult for resolutions to be reached quickly.
+Also, if a lawsuit were to happen, sometimes having an LLC can actually complicate the process, making it difficult for resolutions to be reached quickly.

-- Triggering Due-on-Sale Clauses.
 This one only matters if you already own a financed property.
 Oftentimes investors will buy properties under their personal name and then quit claim it to an LLC.
-There is no problem in doing that, but there is a slight risk that doing so could trigger the “due-on-sale” clause in your loan agreement meaning you would owe the remainder of the loan immediately.
-That could be a lot of money to have to come up with out of pocket!
-I was told it is a small chance it could happen, but a small chance with that much money is worth considering.
+There is no problem in doing that, but there is a slight risk that doing so could trigger the “due-on-sale” clause in your loan agreement, meaning you would owe the remainder of the loan immediately.
+That could be a lot of money to have to come up with out-of-pocket!
+I was told there is a small chance it could happen, but a small chance with that much money is worth considering.

 To LLC or Not to LLC?